arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ## Advanced: Dual-Core Anomaly Detection

 The Opta's STM32H747XI microcontroller features two independent processor cores: an Arm® Cortex®-M7 running at 480 MHz and an Arm® Cortex®-M4 running at 240 MHz.
-This section shows how to split the anomaly detection system across both cores for a more responsive and industrially robust architecture.
+This section shows how to split the anomaly detection system across both cores to achieve a more responsive, industrially robust architecture.

 ### Dual-Core Architecture Overview